BeaconCMS/beacon/CONTRIBUTING.md

 # How to contribute

+## Issue Tags

+The tag [good first issue](https://github.com/BeaconCMS/beacon/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) is recommended for fist time contributors, they are usually small fixes or improvements that don't require too much knowledge of the project.
+The tag [help wanted](https://github.com/BeaconCMS/beacon/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+-label%3A%22good+first+issue%22+) represents issues that would benefit from contributors but may need more knowledge or discussion over the requirements.

 ## Improve documentation

 We are always looking to improve our documentation.
 If at some moment you are